LouisCaubet/SearchMap/README.md

 ## Technologies

-This project is developed in C# / .NET, using a core library in .NET Core, a Windows software built on Windows Foundation Platform.
+This project is developed in C# / .NET, using a core library in .NET Core, a Windows software built on Windows Presentation Foundation.
 There are plans for a cross-platform Xamarin app, and a Chromium web extension.

 ## Screenshots